Lock Haven, Pennsylvania: Primary education

+Lock Haven University of Pennsylvania

 Lock Haven University of Pennsylvania, offering a wide range of undergraduate studies as well as continuing-education and graduate-school programs at its main campus, occupies 175 acre on the west edge of the city.
-Enrollment at this campus was about 4,400 in 2003.
+Enrollment at this campus consisted of about 2,500 undergraduates and 400 graduate students in 2023.
+The university's branch campus in Clearfield, about an hour's drive west of Lock Haven, enrolled about 175 students in 2023.